blbadger/blbadger.github.io/aperiodic-irrationals.md

 This section uses a one-to-one correspondance between irrational numbers and aperiodic systems to examine the nature of aperiodicity.

-As there is no universally-agreed upon notation for the set of irrational numbers, here we take the set of irrational numbers to be the real numbers that are not rational, $ \Bbb I = \BbbR - \Bbb Q$, or equivalently
+As there is no universally-agreed upon notation for the set of irrational numbers, here we take the set of irrational numbers to be the real numbers that are not rational, $ \Bbb I = \Bbb R - \Bbb Q$, or equivalently

 $$ \Bbb I = \{ x \vert x \in \Bbb R \land x \notin \Bbb Q\} $$